FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/introduction/function_overview.md

 -----

-In order to support the demand for massive services, FISCO BCOS v3.0 Stable Edition has designed the system architecture, processing flow, execution, and storage accordingly, and launched three different forms to meet the differentiated needs of different blockchain deployment scenarios.。The functional overview is as follows:
+In order to support the demand for massive services, FISCO BCOS v3.0 Stable Edition has designed the system architecture, processing flow, execution, and storage accordingly, and launched three different forms to meet the differentiated needs of different blockchain deployment scenarios。The functional overview is as follows:

 |<font color=Blue>**Overall architecture**</font> | |
 | - | - |